Tuesday & Friday 7:20 am. 199,00 € / Adult & 169,00 € / Child (3-11 years)

 - Small group visit (max.
 30 people per group)

 * Pepe Tours reserves the right to alter and modify the itinerary and the order of visits for organizational reasons.
 The visit may be done with a bilingual guide in Spanish and English.
+Depending on the availability and timetables of the trains, the trip between Madrid and Granada can be made by alternative public transport (regular bus line).

 For those who want to enjoy an exclusive visit to the Alhambra, we recommend improving your experience by booking a private visit to the Alhambra from Madrid.
 Your private guide will design a personalized tour through the Monumental Complex of the Alhambra so that you will not miss a thing from this unique enclave, which was declared by UNESCO as a World Heritage Site.